peesock/overlay.sh/README.md

 # Overlay.sh

-ALPHA software that allows you to run commands inside a fuse-overlayfs environment.
+Alpha software that allows you to create a complex overlayfs environment.

 This allows for:
 - Writing to compressed read-only filesystems such as SquashFS or [Dwarfs](https://github.com/mhx/dwarfs)